-Staff Recommendations to CHCs packet updated as of October 2016.
+Staff Recommendations to CHCs packet updated October 2016.

-2020 adjusted recommendations that take into consideration social distancing HERE.
+PLEASE NOTE!
+2020 adjusted recommendations that take into consideration social distancing are provided HERE.

 Recommendations are broken down into 3 levels.
 Explanation of level framework is outlined below.
 Application of each level is explained in the staff recommendations (above web link).